COMP2281/software-engineering-group24-25-11/README.md

 You should ensure that these dependencies are in your PATH.

-Then you can look at the top of the `justfile` to find commands you may want to run.
+Then you can look at the `justfile` to find commands you may want to run.

+# Development
+## Project structure
+├── godot: The base godot game project.\
+├── rust: All rust code for the GDExtension for the Godot project, provides custom classes.\
+├── docs: All required documentation, such as requirements etc...\
+├── .deps: A local collection of dependencies needed for building/developing.
+└── target (optional): Final files/executables for all build types...\\
+## Automatic rebuilding
+To automatically rebuild the rust extension whenever you make changes, you can start a terminal and run `just dev`, then it will rebuild the extension automatically.

+> [!NOTE]
+> This requires `watchexec` to be installed, which can be done through `just install-watchexec`